B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Prepare a series of problems that will allow the student to use strategies to increase and decrease a whole number.

-Divide students into teams of 3.
+Divide students into teams of three.

 Examples of problems